giorgiop/nips15workshop/index.md

 Despite their diversity, solutions to those problems can be surprisingly alike, as they all play with the same elements: variables without a clear one-to-one mapping, and the search for/the protection against models and statistics sufficient to recover the relevant variables.

-Aggregated statistics and obfuscated data are abundant, as they are released much more frequently than plain individual-level information; the latter are often too sensitive because of privacy constraints or business value, or too expensive to collect.
+Aggregate statistics and obfuscated data are abundant, as they are released much more frequently than plain individual-level information; the latter are often too sensitive because of privacy constraints or business value, or too expensive to collect.
 Learning in those scenarios has been conceptualized, for example, by multiple instance learning [1,2,3], learning from label proportions [4,5,6,7,8,9], and learning from noisy labels [10,11], and it is common in a variety of application fields, such as computer vision [13,14], sentiment analysis [15] and bioinformatics [1], whenever labels for single image patches, sentences or proteins are unknown, while higher-level supervision is possible.

 This problem is not limited to computer science, though.
 In fact, as natural, social and medical disciplines have studied the problem of inference from aggregates for a long time, including the so-called ecological inference in political science [16,17,18], econometrics [19] and epidemiology [20], and the modifiable areal unit problem in spatial statistics [21].